-Nanocomposites Drying: Correlation Structure – Rheological Behavior
+Nanocomposite Drying: Correlation between Structure and Rheological Behavior

 Keywords : Nanocomposite, Polymer, Drying, Rheology, Structure.

-The dispersion of nanoscale inorganic fillers within a polymer matrix may potentially lead to a significant improvement of some of his mechanical properties.
-One of the ways used to prepare these nanocomposite materials relies on solvent evaporation.
+The dispersion of nanoscale inorganic fillers within a polymer matrix may potentially lead to a significant improvement of some of its mechanical properties.
+One of the methods used to prepare these nanocomposite materials relies on solvent evaporation.
 The formation of the microstructure over the drying process remains poorly understood.
-For this aim, we chose a system based on a water-soluble polymer, poly(methacrylic acid), the conformation of which is pH dependent, and silica nanoparticles with well-controlled size, well-known geometry and surface functionalization.
+For this aim, we chose a system based on a water-soluble polymer, poly(methacrylic acid), the conformation of which is pH dependent, and silica nanoparticles with well-controlled size, geometry and surface functionalization.
 The solvent used (water) was selected to take into account the environmental issues and to limit the contribution of organic solvents in the preparation of such materials.

 The purpose is to monitor the drying of these materials and to study their evolution towards the solid state.
 The results obtained should help understanding the mechanisms involved during drying, their impact on the charge organization and on the mechanical behavior of the final nanocomposites.